ehazlett/shipyard/readme.md

 # Applications
 Applications are groups of containers that are accessible by a domain name.
 The easiest way to test this is to add some local `/etc/hosts` entries for fake domains pointed to `10.10.10.25` (the vagrant vm).
-For example:
+For example, add the following to `/etc/hosts`:

 ```
 10.10.10.25 foo.local